Complete Asana Gantt Chart Guide – How To’s and Alternatives

 • Columns for additional context and structure

-Timelines are a more basic method of visualizing data that provides a high-level view of a project.
-In contrast, Gantt charts show more detail and visualize the relationship between different tasks in a project.
-Read more about this in my colleague’s post on timelines vs Gantt charts.
+Gantt charts show more detail and visualize the relationship between different tasks in a project.
+Read more about this in our post about Timelines vs Gantt charts.

 Here are the most common complaints or requests for additional functionality in Asana’s Gantt chart view, based on forum posts and my own experience: